Postdoctoral researcher, UNC Greensboro (Olav Rueppell's lab)

 David Tarpy is a Professor of Entomology and the Extension Apiculturist at North Carolina State University since 2003.
 His research interests focus on the biology and behavior of honey bee queens—using techniques including field manipulations, behavioral observation, instrumental insemination, and molecular genetics—in order to better improve the overall health of queens and their colonies.
 Specific research projects include understanding the effect of the polyandrous mating strategy of queen bees on colony disease resistance, using molecular methods to determine the genetic structure within honey bee colonies, and the determining the regulation of reproduction at the individual and colony levels.
 His work has provided some of the best empirical evidence that multiple mating by queens confers multiple and significant benefits to colonies through increased genetic diversity of their nestmates.
 More recently, his lab group has focused on the reproductive potential of commercially produced queens, testing their genetic diversity and mating success in an effort to improve queen quality.

 James is interested in the evolutionary and behavioral ecology of social insects, focusing on honey bee queen biology.
-For his MS thesis, he is exploring how emergency-reared queens often derive from unusual rare genotypes ("royal patrilines") and to what extent they are seen in colonies.
+For his MS thesis, he explored how emergency-reared queens often derive from unusual rare genotypes ("royal patrilines") and to what extent they are seen in colonies.
 He is also studying the pragmatic effects of shipping conditions on queen quality, specifically how temperature profiles during package transport may influence sperm viability and queen longevity.
-He plans to continue on for a PhD in our program upon completion of his masters work.
+He has continued on for a PhD in our program.